thephpleague/url/4.0/components/path.md

 ### Prepend segments

 To prepend segments to the current path you need to use the `Path::prepend` method.
 This method accept a single `$data` argument which represents the data to be prepended.
-This data can be a string or an object with the `__toString` method.
+This data can be a string, an object which implements the `__toString` method or another `Path` object:

 ~~~php
 use League\Url\Path;